Transportation

 Neighborhood Greenways: Neighborhood Greenways are local, traffic-calmed streets designed to give priority to people walking and biking, where bicyclists and motorists can safely share the road and busy street crossings have been made safer.

-Willie Stargell Avenue: The project will be include walking and bicycling paths in the vacant right-of-way north of the roadway, traffic calming, two roundabouts, new bus stops, and pedestrian crossing safety improvements.
+Willie Stargell Avenue: The project will include walking and bicycling paths in the vacant right-of-way north of the roadway, traffic calming, two roundabouts, new bus stops, and pedestrian crossing safety improvements.

-The above projects are funded by a variety of federal, state and local sources including the gasoline tax - SB 1 monies - and the countywide transportation sales tax - Measure BB, which is administered by the Alameda County Transportation Commission.
+The above projects are funded by a variety of federal, state, and local sources including the gasoline tax - SB 1 monies - and the countywide transportation sales tax - Measure BB, which is administered by the Alameda County Transportation Commission.

 Transportation Projects Led by External Agencies